helenabutow/bunny/README.md

 ## Environment Variables

-The following env vars can be set:
+The following env vars can be set for Bunny's container:

 <!-- TODO-LOW: add more env vars to the docs -->